-- 1. Courses without practical component: A course without practical component will be of two or four credits.
-Each credit will be of 15 instruction hours.
-The course carrying two credits will have two instruction hours per week and a course carrying four credits will have four instruction hours per week. - Courses with theory and practical components: A theory-cum-practical course will be of four credits consisting of three credits for the theory component and one credit for the practical component.
-The theory component will have three instruction hours per week and the practical component will have a total of thirty instruction hours during the semester. - 3.
+- (ii) Courses with theory and field based component: A field based component should be introduced only for elective courses.
+A theory-cum-field based course will be of four credits consisting of three credits for the theory component and one credit for the field based component.
+The theory component will have three instruction hours per week and the field based component will have a total of thirty instruction hours during the semester. - 3.
 Skill Courses: A skill course will be of two or four credits.
 Each credit will be of 15 instruction hours.
 Twenty-five percent of the skill course will consist of theory and seventy-five percent of the course will consist of practice.
-(Theory should support practice; practice should not be confused with laboratory practical work.
+(Theory should support practice; practice

+- should not be confused with laboratory practical work.
 Practice requires repetitive performance of the work elements so to acquire dexterity or skill.) - 4.
 Each credit of all courses will be evaluated for 25 marks. - 5.
 Each credit of extra-curricular programme and internship will be of 30 hours. - 6.
 The courses shall be offered to the students in the B.A. and the B.Sc. programmes as per the following Structure.